Graduate stipends will impact student taxes. Review this page for tips and information for filing your federal tax return.

 You should report your fellowship stipend to the IRS after you make deductions for books/supplies (save receipts) and required fees.

 The University will not withhold Federal or Illinois taxes from your fellowship stipend unless you request the Payroll Office to withhold a specific dollar amount each month (i.e. $25/month) on the appropriate W-4 form and will not withhold taxes on your fellowship even if you have filed the Federal or Illinois W-4 forms claiming any exemptions.
+Students who do not submit a W-4 or file quarterly taxes may be subject to a tax penalty at the end of the year.

 If you are going to receive a University fellowship for an academic year, you should report the amount you receive from your September, October, November and December stipends (after you have made the allowable deductions) on your Federal and state tax returns.
-Likewise, you will need to report your January through May or August stipends (after you have made the allowable deductions) when you file the following year's tax returns.
+Likewise, you will need to report your January through December stipends (after you have made the allowable deductions) when you file the following year's tax returns.

 Northwestern University will not issue you a W-2 or 1099 for your fellowship stipend, unless you have requested a specific dollar amount to be withheld.
 In that case, only the withholding amounts will appear, not your total stipend award.